ebaek/NBAShotTracker/README.md

   * The NBA Shot Tracker renders an animation of an individual player's shot performance.
 Users can filter the data by game (game date), quarter, and defending team from the 2010-2017 seasons.
 Users can also compare the indivial player's performance against various metrics includings (field goal attempts v.s. team (FGA), field goals made v.s. team (FGM), distance, shot- type, and more.

+## Architecture and Technologies
+  * Vanilla Javascript for overall structure and create an interactive menu
+  * D3 library (d3-hex) to render basketball court and shots taken
+  * R to sort the csv files
+  * Webpack to bundle scripts into a single source

 ## MVP Features
   ### Basketball Court: